Tapping Triadic Cascades

 Tips & Techniques

-- •Mute unused strings with the palm of your right hand to avoid noise.
+- •Mute higher strings with the side of your fretting-hand index finger.

 Ready to Practice?